 Guvenc Konyali has four branches in Istanbul.
 It includes a classical Konya delicacy, gumbo soup and other local food like etli ekmek (a pizza-like food) and tandir (roasted lamb).
 They are so good that they are as delicious as the ones in Konya.
 The most famous branch of Guven Konyali is the one at Sirkeci.

-The owner of Balikci Sabahattin from Mudanya took over the business from his father and managed it for years.
+Balikci Sabahattin seafood restaurant is an old family business.
 As the fame of the restaurant spread, the restaurant moved to an old building constructed in 1927 after it was renovated by Armada Hotel at Cankurtaran.

 Balikci Sabahattin knows both the sea and the seafood very well and in its special menu, you can have mussel pilaf, crunchy fried zucchini, and roasted anglerfish.